I inform the House that Mr Speaker has selected the amendment in the name of the Prime Minister.

 Order.
 After the next speaker, there will be a limit of two minutes.
 I ask Members to bear it in mind that if anybody makes an intervention, the last few remaining speakers may not get in.

 We all know and understand clearly my EU stance: I have been firmly out, out, out, as were my constituents.
 I watched entire families who had fished for generations walking away from the harbour and walking towards uncertainty, and all that was within me revolted against the EU.
 I have been told about massive schools of fish and yet told by the scientists that there were no fish.
-I have heard of modernisations for boats being scrapped as they did not meet EU standards, in order to have more money spent on useless changes that did not help or aid the crew to do their job.
+I have heard of modernisations for boats being scrapped as they did not meet EU standards, in order to have more money spent on useless changes that did not help the crew to do their job.
 I have had furious British fishermen prevented from working only to see European fleets fishing at will in our waters.
 I have heard the death knell rung over British fishing, not because there was a problem in the sea, but because there was a problem in Europe.
 I have watched that decline during my time as an elected representative at council level, in the Assembly and finally in this place.

 I commend our negotiators.
 I have every faith in the ability of the Secretary of State and the Minister of State to do the job that we want them to do.
 We look forward to their doing it, and we support them entirely.